 Play Where The Champions Play

-Located in the countryside of Columbus, Indiana, Otter Creek Golf Course has been ranked among the top 25 public golf courses in the U.S since its inception in 1964.
-Renowned golf course architect Robert Trent Jones designed the original 18 holes, now the North and West courses.
+Located in the countryside of Columbus, Indiana, Otter Creek Golf Course has been ranked among the top public golf courses in the U.S since its inception in 1964.
+Renowned golf course architect Robert Trent Jones, Sr. designed the original 18 holes, now the North and West courses.
 Jones’ son Rees Jones designed an additional 9 holes, the East course, in 1995.
-This 27 hole championship course is designed in harmony with Southern Indiana’s gently rolling hills, utilizing the existing contours of the land to assure each shot a natural challenge.
-Jones original design has distinguished Otter Creek Golf Course as a championship golf course unique to all others.
+This 27 hole championship course is designed in harmony with Southern Indiana’s gently rolling hills, the existing contours of the land ensure each shot a natural challenge.
+Jones’ original design has distinguished Otter Creek Golf Course as a championship golf course unique to all others.

 Here’s a fun piece of trivia: Robert Trent Jones called the 13th hole the best he had ever designed and dubbed it “Alcatraz.”
-It is short- 185 yards, par 3- with the green on an island and framed by towering Indiana Sycamores.
+It is short – 185 yards, par 3 – with the green on an island framed by towering Indiana Sycamores.